-There are so many aspects of travel that are fun, exciting and transformative.
+There are so many aspects of travel that are fun, exciting, and transformative.
 But, travel can also expose us to a variety of instances that can comprise our immune system and increase the likelihood of not quite feeling 100%.
-In the event I find myself not feeling well, or experience stress from travel, have sore muscles or feet I like to know I’m prepared by packing a few essential natural remedies for travel.
+In the event I find myself not feeling well, or experience stress from travel, wake up with a sore throat or have sore muscles after a day of travel adventures, I like to know I’m prepared by packing a few essential natural remedies for travel.

 9 Natural Remedies Travelers Should Pack